ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

    On FmuV5 this same API will be used.
 ### Antipattern Category
+X
 ### Keyword
 runtime
 ### Note
+This commit does not change any performance-related features, it addresses a mis-detection of the HW error that happens when there is a failed sensor.

 ## Commit #483
 ### Hash